mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 {% highlight bash %}
 if [ "$_OS" != "Ubuntu" -a "$_OS" != "CentOS" -a "$_OS" != "RedHatEnterpriseServer" ]; then
 {% endhighlight %}
-Let's be adventurous and replace "RedHatEnterpriseServer" by "Fedora" in the installing script
+Let's be adventurous and replace "RedHatEnterpriseServer" by "Fedora" in the installing script.
 * The installer also struggles to install `bro` and `mongo`.
 We probably won't need `bro`, and we can install `mongo` using [this procedure](https://developer.fedoraproject.org/tech/database/mongodb/about.html)
 * Then we can finally install RITA: `sudo ./install.sh --disable-bro --disable-mongo`
 * But when we try to use it, we get yet another error: `Failed to connect to database: unsupported version of MongoDB.
 4.0.14 not within [3.2.0, 3.7.0)`
-MongoDB 3.7 was the development series just before MongoDB 4..0 (stable series) was released, so whatever ran with MongoDB 3.7 should still work with 4.0.
-We'll try our luck by changing `MaxMongoDBVersion` in `database/db.go`, and [building RITA manually](https://github.com/activecm/rita/blob/master/docs/Manual%20Installation.md)
+MongoDB 3.7 was the development series just before MongoDB 4.0 (stable series) was released, so whatever ran with MongoDB 3.7 should still work with 4.0.
+We'll try our luck by changing `MaxMongoDBVersion` in `database/db.go`, then [building RITA manually](https://github.com/activecm/rita/blob/master/docs/Manual%20Installation.md).

 Don't forget to also "uncomment" the "InternalSubnet" section of `/etc/rita/config.yaml`.